-Pros Cons Require no known test statistic distribution under the null hypothesis Give the same p-value as t-test for testing mean difference of two-group samples No distribution assumptions for the observed data Computationally expensive (could consider a flexible number of permutations per test or parallel computing) Useful when there is no known distribution, aka, analytical pdf/cdf formula, for the test statistic under the null hypothesis Require a large number of permutations when significance level is small to account for multiple testing
+Pros Cons Require no known test statistic distribution under the null hypothesis Give the same p-value as parametric tests such as t- test, when data satisfy the assumptions of parametric tests No distribution assumptions for the observed data.
+Preferred with small sample sizes.
+Computationally expensive (could consider a flexible number of permutations per test or parallel computing) Useful when there is no known distribution, aka, analytical pdf/cdf formula, for the test statistic under the null hypothesis Need to increase the number of permutations according to the significance level